exasol/virtual-schema-common-document-files/doc/user_guide/howto_create_new_dialect.md

 ### Segmentation

-The Virtual Schema adapter distributes the query processing over multiple parallel running workers (UDFs).
+The Virtual Schema adapter distributes the query processing over multiple parallel-running workers (UDFs).
 Therefore it has to separate the data into multiple segments.
 It does this by passing a `SegmentDescription` to your `FileLoaderFactory`.
-A `SegmentDescription` consists of two numbers.
+A `SegmentDescription` consists of two numbers:
-A total number of segments and a segment id.
+1. a total number of segments
+1. a segment id
 Your adapter has to divide the input files into the specified number of segments and only return the contents of the specified segment.
 The generic adapter will execute the file loader multiple times in the parallel running workers each time with a different segment id.